kybosch/Borderlands-Shift-Codes/README.md

 # Borderlands-Shift-Codes
-C# Console Application for collecting and emailing shit keys.
+C# Console Application for collecting and emailing shift keys.

 I had this connected to and SQL database with a single table with 3 colums, ID, Shift Code and Date/Time.